In August of 2009, it was announced that Bill Scheyer

 Williams is actively involved with numerous volunteer activities associated with Northern Kentucky University, the Greater Cincinnati and Northern Kentucky Chambers of Commerce, Senior Services of Northern Kentucky, and a variety of other civic groups.
 She was also a member of the Vision 2015 Leadership Team during the visioning process.
 Williams has been named a Business Courier Forty Under 40 Leader of Distinction, a "Power Player" in Cincy Magazine, and a Northern Kentucky Outstanding Woman.

-started as Education Initiatives Coordinator with Vision 2015 in August, 2010.
-She is currently “on loan” as in-kind staff support to the newly reorganized Northern KY Education Council.
-In this role, she supports strategic action teams of the Council, business/education partnerships, communication projects and One to One program support and volunteer recruitment.
+Nancy Costello serves as Manager, Education Initiatives with Vision 2015.
+She is currently “on loan” as in-kind staff support to the Northern KY Education Council.
+In this role, she supports strategic action teams of the Council, business/education partnerships, One to One Reading program support and other strategic initiatives supporting education and workforce development.

 She received her Bachelor of Arts in Psychology/Sociology from Miami University and her Master of Labor and Industrial Relations from Michigan State University.